-St. Priscilla's Catacombs, Catacombe di Priscilla, are among Rome's oldest catacombs, dating back to the late second century AD.
+Saint Priscilla's Catacombs, Catacombe di Priscilla, are among Rome's oldest catacombs, dating back to the late second century AD.
 The catacombs are at Via Salaria 430 - Via Salaria is another of Rome's ancient roads leaving Rome at the Salaria gate, Porta Salaria, and heading east to the Adriatic Sea.
 The catacombs are closed on Mondays and in January.
 An easy and informative way to visit Saint Priscilla's catacombs is by taking Walks of Italy's Crypts, Bones, and Catacombs guided tour.

 Rome - Historic Center

 Rome also has interesting catacombs beneath some churches and streets.
 One of the most impressive and unusual burial sites in Italy, and probably the spookiest place in Rome, is the Capuchin Crypt beneath the Capuchin Church of the Immaculate Conception, built in 1645.
 The crypt contains bones of over 4,000 monks, many arranged in patterns or even forming objects such as a clock.
 Here are a few pictures from the Capuchin Crypt with more information.
 You'll find the church and crypt on Via Veneto near Barbarini Square, open 9-19:00, last admission 18:30 (check here for updated hours and price).
 The Capuchin Crypt is also part of the Crypts, Bones, and Catacombs Tour.